ivstudio/es6-sass-simple-compiler/README.md

-# ES6 Sass Simple Compiler - ES6, Sass and HTML5 Boilerplate
+## ES6 Sass Simple Compiler

-Simple Boilerplate for building simple prototypes using ES6 and Sass.
+Front-end boilerplate kit for building simple prototypes using ES6, Sass and HTML5 Boilerplate with Babel and Gulp.

-#### Development files :
+Intended to be simple and to keep you productive.

+#### `Src folder has development files:`
-  - Import additional ES6 modules into src/app.js
+  - src/app.js
-  - Import additional Scss into src/styles/main.scss
+  - src/styles/main.scss

-#### Minified & processed will be saved here:
+#### `Dist folder has minified, compiled and media files:`
   - dist/css
   - dist/js